What is Photofrin?

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-Avoid exposure to sunlight or bright indoor lights for 30 to 90 days after you are treated with porfimer.
+Avoid exposure to sunlight or bright indoor lights for at least 90 days after you are treated with Photofrin.

-Porfimer can make your skin more sensitive to sunlight.
-This effect may be increased when you also use certain other medicines, including: antibiotics, heart or blood pressure medication, certain anti-psychotic medication, or medicine to control severe nausea and vomiting (such as Compazine or Phenergan).
+Photofrin can make your skin more sensitive to sunlight.
+This effect may be increased when you also use certain other medicines, including: antibiotics, heart or blood pressure medication, certain anti-psychotic medication, or medicine to control severe nausea and vomiting.

-Other drugs may interact with porfimer, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Photofrin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Photofrin (porfimer)